 This bill proposes to amend current statutes regarding sentencing for drug offenses, specifically focusing on fentanyl possession in motor vehicles.
-Under the new provisions, if a person is convicted of possessing or transporting at least 200 grams of fentanyl in a motor vehicle, they would face a specific sentencing range of 5 to 15 calendar years for a first offense.
-For individuals with prior convictions for similar offenses, the sentencing range would increase to a minimum of 10 years, a presumptive term of 15 years, and a maximum of 20 years.
-These changes would be inserted into Section 13-3408 of the Arizona Revised Statutes.
+Under the new provisions, if a person is convicted of possessing or transporting at least 200 grams of fentanyl in a motor vehicle, they would face a specific sentencing range: a minimum of 5 calendar years, a presumptive term of 10 calendar years, and a maximum of 15 calendar years for a first offense.
+For individuals with prior convictions for similar offenses, the sentencing range would increase to a minimum of 10 calendar years, a presumptive term of 15 calendar years, and a maximum of 20 calendar years.

 Statutes affected: